Phyks/timeline.js/README.md

 Timeline.js is a lightweight JS library to plot graphs using SVG.
 As it uses SVG, you can add event listeners on the plotted graph very easily.

 I coded it because I couldn't find any basic JS library to do this, without any external dependencies and extra features.
-Timeline.js is only 13k once minified, and can be reduced under 10k thanks to obfuscation.
+Timeline.js is only 13k once minified, and can be reduced under 10k with obfuscation.
 Better results may be obtained with a little refactor, but that's enough for me.
 Plus it can be very easily customised to fit your needs.

 ## Live demos